AlexBlandin/funcall/README.md

 ## Usage
 ### ChainableObject.map, filter, reduce
-Implementations as methods of builtiin-functions.
+Implementations as methods of builtin-functions.
 Arguments passed to them should be callable objects.

 ```python
 from funcall import obj